Legumes vs. Nuts: What’s the Difference? A Comparison

 • Nerve function

 Magnesium helps keep blood pressure levels stable and balanced.
-Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure13.
+Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 13.

 Many people supplement with magnesium in the evening because it helps calm the whole body including blood vessels.